 - A comprehensive molecular profile of 230 resected lung adenocarcinomas identified somatic mutations and alterations in mRNA processing, establishing a foundation for additional investigations into the development and progression of lung cancer.
 Published July 2014.
 [PubMed Abstract]

 Trends in NCI Funding for Lung Cancer Research

-The National Cancer Institute's (NCI) investment2 in lung cancer research increased from $247.6 million in fiscal year (FY) 2008 to $314.6 million in FY 2012.
-In addition to this funding, NCI supported $69.3 million in lung cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in lung cancer research was $285.9 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $69.3 million in lung cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Lung Cancer